JitseB/NPCLib/README.md

 If you do not want to have NPCLib in your `plugins` folder, you need to use the `npclib-plugin` artifact and [shade it](https://maven.apache.org/plugins/maven-shade-plugin/) accordingly.

-[Click here](https://github.com/JitseB/NPCLib/releases/latest) to download the latest release.
+[Click here](https://github.com/JitseB/NPCLib/releases/latest) to view the latest release.

 **[Click here](https://github.com/JitseB/NPCLib/blob/master/DOCUMENTATION.md) for an elaborate explanation on how to use NPCLib in your next project.**